BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 ### Conclusion

+We have discussed the components of the *Core Data* framework and how do they play together.

-When using the Core Data framework in your app, it is important to understand its architecture and how do the components interact with each other, despite the fact that `NSPersistentContainer` takes a considerable part of responsibility for Core Data stack management off the developers' shoulders.
+A Core Data stack can be initialized with the help of `NSPersistentContainer` which takes lots of responsibilities for the stack creation and management off the developers' shoulders.

-Beginning from iOS 10 there is no need to write custom Core Data stack and it is highly recommended to use `NSPersistentContainer`.
-We have seen how it can be initialized and used in your app together with the key operations with managed objects, namely: *save, fetch, delete, rollback* and *undo*.
+We have seen how to setup the *Core Data* stack and perform the basic operations with managed objects, namely: *save, fetch, delete, rollback* and *undo*.

-Even though there are plenty of other complex things Core Data has up on its sleeve, this article can make a nice foundation, so that you can use Core Data in your app right away and gradually move to the more complex stuff.
+Even though there are plenty of other complex things *Core Data* has up on its sleeve, this article makes a nice foundation to get you off a flying start.

 ---